oottppxx/enigma2/plugins/budweiser/README.md

 Replace the current service audio with a pre-defined alternative audio source.

+Join us in the [Enigma2Talk Telegram chatroom](https://t.me/talkenigma2) to help with testing, provide ideas and all kind of suggestions or comments!

+## Description

 Invoking the plugin should display the list of the pre-defined alternative audio sources, selecting one of those should:
 * mute the current service audio (not possible if the current service is using